MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/confidential-clients/index.md

 weight: 8
 ---
 ## Overview
-When a resource that is protected by the MobileFirst Platform framework is accessed, the MobileFirst Foundation client SDK (for Cordova, iOS, Android, and Windows) provides the tools to handle the security features.
+Mobile applications can utilize the MobileFirst client SDKs to request access to protected resources.
+Other entities which are not mobile applications can do so as well.
+Such entities are considered as **Confidential Clients**.

-Clients that do not use the MobileFirst client SDK can also request protected resources, by acting as a **confidential client**.
-For example, your back-end server might need to request a protected resource, or use one of the MobileFirst Foundation **REST APIs**, such as the REST API for **push notifications**.
+Confidential clients are clients that are capable of maintaining the confidentiality of their authentication credentials.
+You can use the MobileFirst authorization server to grant confidential clients access to protected resources, in accordance with the OAuth specification.
+This feature allows you to grant access to your resources to non-mobile clients, such as performance-testing applications, and any other kind of back-end that might need to request a protected resource, or use one of the MobileFirst Foundation **REST APIs**, such as the REST API for **push notifications**.

+You begin by registering a confidential client with MobileFirst Server.
+As part of the registration, you provide the credentials of the confidential client, which consist of an ID and a secret.
+In addition, you set the client's allowed scope, which determines the scopes that can be granted to this client.
+When a registered confidential client requests an access token from the authorization server, the server authenticates the client by using the registered credentials, and verifies that the requested scope matches the client’s allowed scope.

 Registered confidential clients can obtain a token to be used in all requests to the MobileFirst Server.
 This flow is based on the [client credentials flow](https://tools.ietf.org/html/rfc6749#section-1.3.4) of the OAuth specification.